What is Strategic Engineering?

 ↳ G20 Global Infrastructure Hub

 Read Chapter 1 first.
-Whatever your background, it establishes the mindset framework that gives meaning to every analytical tool that follows.
+Whatever your entry point, it establishes the mindset framework that gives meaning to every analytical tool that follows.

 Use the learning objectives.
-Six per chapter — the clearest statement of what each chapter develops.
-Check yourself against them as you finish.
+Six per chapter — the clearest statement of what the chapter is designed to develop.
+Test yourself against them as you work through.

 Engage the discussion questions.
-They demand analytical application, not recall.
-Answering them in writing is the most reliable test of genuine understanding.
+They require analytical application, not recall.
+Answering them in writing is the most effective way to check whether the frameworks have been genuinely understood.

 Follow the cross-references.
 The book is heavily cross-referenced.
-Following these links is how the integration argument becomes experiential rather than just intellectual.
+Following these connections is the mechanism through which the integration argument becomes experiential.

 Read the facilitator notes.
-Even independently, the synthesis section of each chapter guide is valuable for consolidating and connecting what you’ve learned.
+Even reading independently, the synthesis and forward-connection sections of each guide are particularly valuable for consolidating understanding.

 Infrastructure management is one of the most consequential professions in the world.
 The obligation is not to the shareholders or customers of the immediate transaction, but to the communities that infrastructure exists to serve, the natural systems it affects, and the future generations who will inherit what we build.